 Allergy season has become more complicated since the COVID-19 pandemic.
 If you have allergies or sinus problems, you may not be sure how to tell the difference between those symptoms and COVID-19 symptoms.
-Jessica Southwood, MD, otolaryngologist, offers expert guidance to help you better understand these three conditions.
+Our experts offer guidance to help you better understand these three conditions.

 Since sinus and allergy symptoms and COVID-19 symptoms can seem similar and have some overlap, it is important to familiarize yourself with the differences.
 That way, you and your provider can manage your health care appropriately.

 Allergies can be seasonal (occurring during specific seasons) or perennial (occurring year-round), and those who have seasonal allergies will usually notice a seasonal pattern in their symptoms.
-Common allergy symptoms include sneezing, itchy and/or watery eyes, dry cough, nasal congestion and a runny nose.
+Common allergy symptoms include a runny nose, itchy and/or watery eyes, sneezing, dry cough and nasal congestion.

 If you have nasal congestion, you may not be able to taste or smell as well as you normally do.
 Using intranasal steroid sprays, antihistamine pills or saline wash to treat the congestion should return your taste and smell abilities to normal.
 If this doesn’t resolve the issue, call your doctor.